-• Loop will continue to run through this file over and over again.
-Good for demonstrations.
+• Loop will continue to run through this file repeatedly.
+This can be good for demonstrations.

 When Receiving or Running a file, all of the analysis is performed on all of the packets received or run from the file.
 To help narrow down details on a specific stream, select a specific stream by tapping it in the NetworkStreams list.
 Below is the result of selecting the first NetworkStream.
 There is a new status window in the lower right of the screen, showing more details about this specific stream.
 Including: